Katherine Jane Rodgers

 M, b.
 July 1881

-Harry was born in July 1881 at Lafayette, Florida, United States.1 He was the son of Jasper Sapp and Sarah Sullivan.
-He married Florence Martin, on 10 November 1907 at Lafayette, Florida, United States.2 He married an unknown person .
+Harry Sapp was the son of Jasper Sapp and Sarah Sullivan.
+He married Florence Martin, on 10 November 1907 at Lafayette, Florida, United States.1 He married an unknown person .

 Citations